 - 1 cup sliced ripe banana (about 2 small)

 - 1 cup lightly packed baby kale or spinach

 - 1/4 cup honey

 - 2 tablespoons melted and cooled butter OR neutral oil OR plain yogurt

 - 1 teaspoon vanilla

 - Preheat the oven to 350 degrees F and grease a muffin tin with nonstick spray.

 - Pour into the prepared muffin tin, evenly distributing the batter.
 Each cup should be about 3/4 cup full.
 Sprinkle with chocolate chips if using.
-Bake for 24-28 minutes or until a cake tester inserted into the center comes out cleanly.
-Remove from the oven and let cool in the pan for at least 5 minutes.
-Cool on a rack or tilt slightly in the pan.
-Serve slightly warm or let cool fully on a wire rack.
+Bake for 26-28 minutes or until firm to the touch and lightly browned around the edges.
+(You can also check to see if a cake tester inserted into the center comes out cleanly.)
+Remove from the oven and let cool in the pan.
+Serve slightly warm or remove from pan after at least 5 minutes and let cool fully on a wire rack.

 This post contains affiliate links.